 Using the Libraries

 Any visitor to a Rutgers University Library has access to on-site use of most library materials.
 Dana and Smith libraries (Newark) and Robeson (Camden) require photo ID for building entry.
-All libraries are restricted to Rutgers students/faculty/staff after 10pm, and some libraries restrict access during exam periods.
+All libraries are restricted to Rutgers students/faculty/staff between 10pm and 8am, and some libraries restrict access during exam periods.

 Access to electronic resources (subscription databases)